JosiahSiegel/the-cynical-dba/source/_posts/2017-07-07-lazy-windows-cluster-lab.md

 ---

-### Errors:
+## Errors:

 1. ***The security database on this server does not have a computer account for this workstation***

-    May occur when logging into node server if domain controller server is built/rebuilt afterwards
+   : May occur when logging into node server if domain controller server is built/rebuilt afterwards

    * Login with local account and remove server from domain: `netdom remove <server_name> /force`

    * Rejoin server to domain: `netdom join <server_name> /domain:<domain_name>`

 2. ***Timed out while waiting for the machine to boot.***

-    Connection lost to VM.
+   : Connection lost to VM

    * Force close VM and run `vagrant up` or `vagrant up --provision` if the initial setup did not complete

 3. ***Install-WindowsFeature : The FeatureType code is out of range***

-    Potential corrupt cache registry key
+   : Potential corrupt cache registry key

    * Force close VM and run `vagrant up` or `vagrant up --provision` if the initial setup did not complete

 4. ***The guest machine entered an invalid state while waiting for it to boot.***

-    Known to occur after the "Join domain" provision and restart
+   : Known to occur after the "Join domain" provision and restart

    * Run `vagrant up --provision` or if you know the specific missing provision `vagrant up --provision-with "Setup storage"`